U.S. Senator Confident Nord Stream 2 Will Be Stopped As Russia Hurries To Complete Pipeline

 “As far as I’m concerned, getting [gas] anywhere other than Russia is a material improvement for everybody,” said Cruz.

-Christopher Robinson, a deputy assistant secretary in the department’s Europe and Eurasia bureau told the conference that Washington had long been opposed to Nord Stream 2 and its predecessor, Nord Stream 1, before the United States had the ability -- legally and technically -- to export liquefied natural gas (LNG).
+Christopher Robinson, a deputy assistant secretary in the U.S. State Department’s Europe and Eurasia bureau told the conference that Washington had long been opposed to Nord Stream 2 and its predecessor, Nord Stream 1, before the United States had the ability -- legally and technically -- to export liquefied natural gas (LNG).

 The United States began exporting LNG in February 2016, more than three years after Russia said it intended to move ahead with the second phase of the project.